Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 “What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
-You desire and do not have, so you murder.”
+You desire and do not have, so you murder” (James 4:1-2).

-Be Suspicious – Humble “biblical suspicion” is allowed when you are suspicious of yourself.
+Be Suspicious – You should permit humble “biblical suspicion” when you are suspicious of yourself.
 Jesus said in Matthew 7:3-5 that if you perceive the log is in your eye, you are in the right place to engage another imperfect person.
 Self-deception or stubbornness will keep you from seeing that big log in your eye, which will keep you from responding to your marital strife correctly.
 A person who is humbly self-suspicious is a person who can see clearly.

 Remember Who You Were – You put Jesus on Adam’s tree.
 Because of your sin, the Father executed His Son on a cross.
 Because of your sin, the Son willingly chose to die on that cross.
-Your crime against the LORD of the universe makes you the biggest sinner that you know.
+Your crime against the Lord of the universe makes you the biggest sinner that you know.
 All of the things done to you do not compare to what you did to Sovereign God.
-Paul understood this, even at the end of his life, as he labeled himself the foremost sinner (1 Timothy 1:15-16).
+Even at the end of his life, Paul understood this as he labeled himself the foremost sinner (1 Timothy 1:15-16).

 Ask Questions – Do not charge into conflict making statements.
 Ask questions.
 Be suspicious of your assumptions by realizing you’re working with insufficient data.
-More times than not it will be better for you to ask more questions before stating your opinion.
-It’s easy to have a high opinion of your views and your rightness, which can keep you from asking proper questions.
+More times than not, it will be better for you to ask more questions before stating your opinion.
+It’s easy to have a high perspective of your views and your rightness, keeping you from asking the well-thought-out questions.

 Little to Die Over – Think about your past arguments.
-How many were so important that in warranted you to sin against God and your spouse?
+How many were so crucial that it warranted you to sin against God and your spouse?
 I remember as a kid getting into an argument with my four brothers over a Snickers Bar.
-We were a poor family, and on that day we had only one candy bar.
+We were a poor family, and on that day, we had only one candy bar.
 One brother measured the candy with a ruler and did not divide the five parts equally.
 An argument ensued.
 Sadly, many of my arguments have not evolved much beyond the trivialities of sharing a candy bar.

 James said you sinfully argue because there are warring desires inside of you.
-As you reflect on the tips and questions, how do you need to change so you can be a more effective redemptive communicator?
+As you reflect on the tips and questions, how do you need to change to be a more effective redemptive communicator?